Christianity in the 1st century: Jewish Christianity

+Christianity originated as a Jewish movement in Judaea during the 1st century AD, within the context of late Second Temple Judaism.
 Traditionally, the period from the death of Jesus until the death of the last of the Twelve Apostles is called the Apostolic Age.
 According to the Bible, the first Christians were men and women who had known Jesus and who witnessed to his resurrection.

+The earliest followers of Jesus were Jews who understood his life, death, and expected return through familiar Jewish apocalyptic and messianic frameworks.
+They remained embedded in Jewish religious life and did not initially conceive of themselves as departing from Israel or founding a new faith.
+Following their conviction that Jesus had been raised from the dead, they established a community in Jerusalem.
 They were a Jewish sect with an apocalyptic eschatology.
-They regarded Jesus as Lord, resurrected messiah, and the eternally existing Son of God, (Note: According to Shaye J.D.
+They regarded Jesus as Lord, resurrected messiah, and the eternally existing Son of God (Note: According to Shaye J.D.
 Cohen, Jesus's failure to establish an independent Israel, and his death at the hands of the Romans, caused many Jews to reject him as the Messiah.
-Jews at that time were expecting a military leader as a Messiah, such as Bar Kohhba.) expecting the second coming of Jesus and the start of God's Kingdom.
-They pressed fellow Jews to prepare for these events and to follow "the way" of the Lord.
-They believed Yahweh to be the only true God.
+Jews at that time were expecting a military leader as a Messiah, such as Bar Kohhba.) and expected the Second Coming of Jesus and the start of the Kingdom of God.